Important Personal Tax Considerations in Portugal – a Snapshot

 • Over 20 years – taxed at 5%

-• Investment income: Dividends and interest are usually taxed at 28%, but individuals under the NHR programme benefit from personal tax exemptions.
+• Investment income: Dividends and interest are usually taxed at 28%, but individuals under the NHR programme may benefit from personal tax exemptions.
 Capital gains are taxed at rates ranging from 28% to 35% or other rates depending on the source of the capital gain.

-• Going solo in Portugal – Self-employed individuals may be subject to unique tax assessment Read here for more details.
+• Going solo in Portugal – Self-employed individuals may be subject to unique tax assessment.
+Read here for more details.

 Deductions and Allowances: